 And it's not just big tractors that are impossible to repair.
 Tech giants like Apple, Microsoft, Samsung and AT&T explicitly block consumers from repairing to their own products.

-So the jury is still out on whether a national right to repair law will ever happen.
-Two organizations, including U.S. PIRG, a consumer rights organization, and The Repair Association, a trade association representing independent repair workers, are pushing hard for one.
+The jury is still out on whether a national Right to Repair law will ever happen.
+Two organizations, including U.S. PIRG and The Repair Association, a trade association representing independent repair workers, are pushing hard for one.
 And while a national law has support from Sen. Warren and Sen. Bernie Sanders (I-Vt.), several other states are still introducing local bills similar to Massachusetts.